Exochos/javascript2/README.md

-# Javascript2
+# Javascript2 IT 122
+Jeremy Ward Spring 2021
- Classwork for IT122
+Here Lies Classwork for IT122!